-There are lots of chemicals used to make disposable nappies, but I didn’t particularly correlate any difference to my child’s eczema, and there are no studies to indicate the chemicals cause problems in general.
+There are lots of chemicals used to make disposable nappies.
+However, we haven’t come across an reports of disposable nappies causing skin reactions and there are no studies to indicate the chemicals cause problems in general.

 So, the debate around whether to use disposables mostly boils down to the issue of waste.
 No parent can throw away dozens of disposable nappies without at least a passing thought for the environmental consequences.

-According to recycling charity Wrap, it’s estimated that 3 billion disposable nappies are thrown away in the UK each year – that’s 8m a day entering landfill – and each takes between 200 and 500 years to decompose.
-While there are hardly any disadvantages of using disposables on a baby with eczema, the environmental cost weighs heavily on most parents’ consciences.
+According to recycling charity Wrap, it’s estimated that 3 billion disposable nappies are thrown away in the UK each year.
+That’s 8m a day entering landfill.
+And each takes between 200 and 500 years to decompose.
+While there are hardly any disadvantages of using disposables on a baby with eczema, the high environmental cost weighs heavily on most parents’ consciences.

 The best approach?

 I’m not sure there is a ‘best approach’ as each child and family is different.
 From my own experience, I know that eczema routines can be very time-consuming, so I found that what worked for me was a combination of disposables and non-disposables.
 That way I limited my impact on the environment while also doing what I could to reduce irritation to eczema skin.

 The way this worked was that I would use re-usable nappies during evenings and at weekends when I had a bit more time for regular changes, and disposables during the day, especially at nursery when I wasn’t in control of nappy changes.

 An alternative approach is to go nappy-free from the start.
 You can find out more about this approach here.